NevinTure/rest-recipes/README.md

 # rest-recipes
-Recipes project from HyperSkill
+Recipes project from HyperSkill.
-Passed all tests in Recipes project another tests later)
+Passed all tests from Recipes project.
+Another tests later)